modernben/forge-docs/1.0/servers/backups.md

 ### Restoring Backups

-Backups can be restored at any time by clicking the View button, finding a successful backup log and clicking **Restore**.
+Backups can be restored at any time by clicking the View button, selecting a successful backup and clicking **Restore**.

-### Deleting Backups
+### Deleting Backup Configurations

-You can delete a backup by clicking the Delete button next to your chosen backup under the **Active Backups** section.
+You can delete a backup configuration by clicking the Delete button next to your chosen backup under the **Active Backups** section.

 :::tip Backup Archives